ASEAN member countries strive to complement each other in supporting investors.

-Global players in various industries are present in ASEAN and many are expanding their operations as they see opportunities develop.
+Global players in various industries are present in the region and many more are expanding their operations as they see opportunities develop.
 The world’s top global brands (as ranked by Interbrand), have made their way to the region.
-More than 80% of the world’s global Fortune 500 companies operate in ASEAN including via non-equity methods such as contract manufacturing, contract farming, licensing and franchising.
+More than 80% of the world’s global Fortune 500 companies operate in ASEAN including via non-equity methods such as contract manufacturing, contract farming, licensing, and franchising.
 The top 10 global automotive companies and top 10 global auto parts manufacturers are in ASEAN.
 The Association also takes pride in hosting the world’s leading consumer electronics and a number of global pharmaceutical and chemical companies.
 Apple, Dell, HP, LG, Microsoft, Nokia, Panasonic, Samsung, Sony, and Toshiba are some of the electronic companies with multiple plants in the region.
-AstraZeneca, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Pfizer and Sanofi-Aventis all have production or R&D facilities in ASEAN.
+AstraZeneca, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Pfizer, and Sanofi-Aventis all have production or R&D facilities in ASEAN.

 Tony Turner is our Head – Client Relations (UK and European Union).
 Tony is a seasoned banker with a wealth of diverse global experience.

 Stay up to update with our latest news.